 - An updated official transcript – listing all your completed work – must be received by the Office of the Registrar.

 - One (1) unit of Wellesley College work typically equals 4 semester-hours or 6 quarter-hours.
 That means that if you attended an institution where you took 5 courses each semester worth 3 credits each, each course could transfer as .8 or .75 units of Wellesley College work, depending on the total number of credit hours needed for the degree.

 - Students may transfer in a maximum of 16 units, only 4 units of which may be earned in summer sessions, only 8 units of which may be earned during the academic year.

-- Grades from other institutions do not appear on your transcript and are not included in your GPA
+- Grades from other institutions do not appear on transcripts and are not included in the calculation of the GPA.

 - Distribution requirements (except for writing) must be fulfilled by taking or transferring in one (1) whole unit of coursework.

 If you have questions about earning transfer credit for any course, feel free to contact your Class Dean or the Office of the Registrar.